freeopensourcegames/saga-of-the-viking-seafarer/docs/story/chapter-1/characters/characters.md

 Menno (the strong one)
 - Smith
-- Trainer to learn blacksmithing
+- Trainer to learn blacksmithing and lower strength levels

 Sjoerd (the protector)
 - Brewer